nrosenstein-c4d/c4ddev/docs/source/contents.md

 # Contents

-## Cinema 4D Plugins

-c4ddev comes with a bunch of useful plugins for Cinema 4D.
-These are loaded from `.py` files in the plugin's `ext/` directory.
+C4DDev comes with a bunch of useful plugins.

 ### Unicode Escape Tool